wnk4242/MetaBayes_Evaluation/README.md

 ## Repository Contents

-### 📁 Supplementary Materials
+### Supplementary Materials
 This folder includes materials referenced in the manuscript:

 - **Appendix A – Figures:** Contains all figures presented in the paper, as well as the complete set of ROC curve graphs that were not shown in the manuscript.
 - **Appendix B – Tables:** Contains all summary tables reporting key simulation results and performance comparisons across meta-analytic Bayes factor methods.
-- **Appendix C – Data Generation Process:** A detailed description of the parameter settings and the two-phase simulation design.
+- **Appendix C – Data Generation Process:** A detailed description of the parameter settings used for generating study-level effect sizes and participant-level data in the two-phase simulation design.

 ---
 ### R code